AARP Eye Center

-New guidelines introduced in February from the Centers for Disease Control and Prevention (CDC) say that’s OK, at least for the majority of U.S. counties that light up green on a map on the CDC’s website that takes into account hospitalizations, hospital capacity and COVID-19 cases.
+New guidelines introduced in February from the Centers for Disease Control and Prevention (CDC) say that’s okay, at least for the majority of U.S. counties that light up green on a map on the CDC’s website that takes into account hospitalizations, hospital capacity and COVID-19 cases.
 But older adults might want to think twice before heading out the door without their N95s.

 “All adults, and especially older adults and medically vulnerable people, absolutely have to remain vigilant,” says Nicole Iovine, M.D., an infectious disease physician and chief hospital epidemiologist at UF Health in Gainesville, Florida.
 Adults 50 and older account for more than 90 percent of all COVID-19 deaths in the U.S. and about 70 percent of hospitalizations.
 Despite recent improvements in both metrics, Iovine cautions, “This pandemic is still going on, and there’s no reason that there won’t be another surge.”